The One Sentence a Day Language Learning Technique — Pros and Cons

 I’m sharing the above because it works for me and I’ve tried a lot of things in language learning.
 It’s fun, it’s easy, and it’s free (or nearly free, if you pay for AwesomeTTS or Anki on your iPhone).

-But it certainly works for me for now and I think more people should know about it.
+But it certainly works for me for now and I think more people should incorporate it into their study programs.